vedph/cadmus-graph/docs/mappings.md

 During the mapping process, nodes emitted in the context of each mapping (including all its descendant mappings) are stored in a dictionary with the keys specified in the mapping itself for each node.

-For instance, say your event object emits a node corresponding to each of its events.
-The mapping output for each node specifies an arbitrary key used to refer to this node from other templates in the root mapping's context.
+For instance, say your event object emits a node for each of its events.
+The mapping output for each node specifies an arbitrary key, used to refer to this node from other templates in the root mapping's context.

 As a sample, consider this mapping fragment: